 1. The AMF triggers the UUAA procedure as described in Clause 5.2.1.1

-2. The AMF sends a message Nnef_Auth_Req to the UAS NF, including the GPSI and the CAA-Level UAV ID, and a transparent container containing EAP messages for USS to authenticate the UAV.
+2. The AMF sends a message Nnef_Auth_Req to the UAS NF, including the GPSI and the CAA-Level UAV ID, and a transparent container, e.g., containing EAP messages, for USS to authenticate the UAV.
 The AMF may include other information in the request as in TS 23.256 [3].

 3. The UAS NF resolves the USS address based on CAA-Level UAV ID or uses the provided USS address.
 Only authorised USS shall be used in order to ensure only legitimate entities can provide authorisation for UAVs.
 The UAS NF sends an Authentication Request to the USS.
-The Authentication Request shall include the GPSI, the CAA-Level UAV ID and the transparent container.
+The Authentication Request shall include the GPSI, the CAA-Level UAV ID, a UAS NF Routing information (e.g., a FQDN or IP address) which uniquely identifies the UAS NF located in the 3GPP network that handles the UAV related messages exchanges with the corresponding external USS/UTM and the transparent container.
 Other information may also be included in this message as in TS 23.256 [3].

 4. The USS and the UE exchange Authentication messages:

 4a.
 The USS replies to UAS NF with the Authentication Response message.
-It shall include the GPSI and a transparent container composed of an EAP authentication message.
+It shall include the GPSI and a transparent container composed of an authentication message.

 4b.
 The UAS NF sends the transparent container received in 4a to the AMF with the GPSI.